-Established in 1871, SUNY Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.
+Established in 1871, Buffalo State's long history and commitment to education are the cornerstones of its respected reputation.

 The largest comprehensive four-year college in the SUNY system, Buffalo State educates more than 10,500 undergraduate and graduate students each year and has an alumni population of 100,000.
 The college is known for its strong community connections and a continuing commitment to providing high-quality lifelong learning opportunities.

 Each year, more than 10,000 students choose Buffalo State for its broad array of high-quality and distinctive academic programs.